srid/srid/KB/Psyche/Touch grass.md

 >
 > ### 2.
 The "Subtle Shaming" Meaning
 >
-> The phrase is often weaponized to "[[Cynical non-pioneers|drag]] pioneers back to normalcy."
+> The phrase is often weaponized to [[Cynical non-pioneers|drag]] pioneers back to normalcy.
 It's a form of social control disguised as helpful advice.
 >
 > When used this way, "touch grass" is a "normalcy" command.
 It functions as a way to:
 >